Nursipalu training area

 Nursipalu training area is one of the six military training fields used by the Estonian Defence Forces.
 It is located in Võru and Rõuge municipalities in Võru County.
+It occupies most of Tsirgupalu village territory, southern part of Hänike village and southeastern part of Mustassaare village.
 The area of the training area is approximately 3300 ha.

 History

 During the Soviet occupation of Estonia, Nursipalu training area was part of the Soviet Army Visnevski military-campus and training area for Soviet Airborne Troops and missile brigade with the area of 3,703 ha.

 Establishment

 Nursipalu training area was established on 14 February 2008, with the Government Order No. 79 "Establishment of the Defense Forces Nursipalu training area and handing over the state property."